A. Griffith, Jr.

 welcoming, familiar and cordial vibes.
 Besides, many others

 do remember in rainbow detail!

-Many SVA-ers such as Adrienne Seiden, David Foxworth, Carole Williams, Leigh McManus and Jackie Tolkowsky -- all of whom are
+Many SVA-ers such as Jeremiah Newton, Adrienne Seiden, Leigh McManus, Carole Williams, Bert Coffman, Lucy Santiago and Jackie Tolkowsky all of whom are

-alive -- vividly recall Emile at Willson Lee Henderson's luxury
+alive (as of 2020) -- vividly recall Emile at Willson Lee Henderson's luxury

 apartment at The Victoria